-.
+111. [REDACTED].
+[REDACTED].
+[REDACTED].
 In the course of their detention, a KLA member told one of the detainees that he was to be punished with death.

-Kleçkë/Klečka
+Kleckë/Klečka

-113. Between at least November 1998 and June 1999, detainees at Kleçkë/Klečka, Lipjan/Lipljan were kept in, inter alia, basement rooms with dirt floors, blood stained walls, poor hygiene and sanitation facilities, and were provided inadequate medical care.
+112. Between at least November 1998 and June 1999, detainees at Kleçkë/Klečka, Lipjan/Lipljan were kept in, inter alia, basement rooms with dirt floors, blood-stained walls, poor hygiene and sanitation facilities, and were provided inadequate medical care.
 Certain KLA members routinely subjected detainees to severe beatings and psychological abuse.
 Detainees, who were sometimes blindfolded, were hit with batons, pipes, and pieces of wire, and were kicked, punched, and/or threatened with death.
-They could hear and see the severe abuse of other detainees, multiple other KLA members, including Fatmir LIMAJ, were involved in the mistreatment of detainees at Kleçkë/Klečka.
+They could hear and see the severe abuse of other detainees, [REDACTED].
+[REDACTED].
+Detainees were interrogated about and accused of being Serbian police and collaborators with the Serbian authorities, and of not supporting the KLA.
+Detainees included persons of Serb ethnicity.
+[REDACTED], multiple other KLA members, including Fatmir LIMAJ, were involved in the mistreatment of detainees at Kleçkë/Klečka.